 What Happens When The Bank Is Foreclosing On Your Home

-When you haven’t been making your monthly mortgage payment on time, the mortgage holder (the bank) will eventually take steps spelled out by the deed of trust to start the foreclosure process.
-Often, for this to have happened, you have fallen behind by several months and the bank hasn’t been able to reach an agreement with you to make up the back payments.
+If you haven’t been making your mortgage payments, the bank will eventually take steps to start the foreclosure process.
+Often, for this to have happened, you have fallen behind for several months.
 By this time, the bank has likely been calling, and now they are telling you that they are going to foreclose on your house.
 They will also have likely sent you letters explaining that they are going to begin the foreclosure process.
-Each bank and mortgage servicer are different and each one handles the lead up to foreclosure differently.
-Some banks begin telling you about foreclosure very early on after missed payments, others wait longer.
-Some banks or servicers will begin talking about foreclosure for months before taking any actual action.
+Each bank and mortgage servicer are different and each one handles the lead-up to foreclosure differently.

 No matter what the bank or servicer tells you, the foreclosure has not begun until they have filed a notice with the county clerk and posted publicly 21 calendar days prior to the intended foreclosure date.
 This is called a “Notice of Trustee Sale” or “Notice of Substitute Trustee Sale”.
 According to the Texas Property Code, notice must also be given to the borrower (most often the borrower is the homeowner).

 They must first send you a document by certified mail.
 This document is titled “Notice of Default and Intent to Accelerate”.
 This document allows the borrower a period 20 days to fix the problem of late payments by coming to an agreed-upon solution with the bank.
 The solution is most commonly making up the late payments and fees in full or what is called a loan modification.
 However, if no solution or cure has happened within the 20 days, the bank will take the next step.